Gabirle/Gabirle/README.md

 ### Hello buddy 👋

-- 🌱 I’m currently learning discord.py
+- 🌱 I’m currently learning Laravel
 - 📫 How to reach me:
 - ⚡ Fun fact: cats are liquid